SUSE/pacemaker-deploy/README.md

  The steps executed are:

 - The tool verifies if the name specified in the deployment file does already exists.
 Deployments are created under deployed directory, and then it is filled with all the files used to create the cluster.
-- If the deployment is not already created, the infrastructure files for the designated provider ar copied into deployment directory.
-The provider is also specified inthe deployment file.
+- If the deployment is not already created, the infrastructure files for the designated provider are rendered into deployment directory.
+The provider is also specified in the deployment file.
 The infrastructure files are located under terraform/PROVIDER.
-- The template file for the terraform variables is rendered used the deployment file as input.
-That file is located under templates/PROVIDER/terraform.tfvars.template and is copied with the rest of infrastructure code to the deployment folder
 - Now the creation of infrastructure is executed.
 - If the infrastructure is correctly created, the ouputs generated are added to the deployment file data
-- The template files for each node for the dynamic provisioning are rendered using all the deployment data and copied to the deploymen folder.
-Those are located under templates/PROVIDER/
+- The template files for each node for the dynamic provisioning are rendered using all the deployment data and copied to the deployment folder.
+Those are located under salt/grains.j2
-- Files for the dynamic provisioning, located under salt directory, with the renderd files, are copied to each node
+- Files for the dynamic provisioning, located under salt directory, with the rendered files, are copied to each node
 - The provisioning process is executed.
-First in one node, that executes the init of the cluster.
-Then in the rest of nodes in parallel who joins

 # TODO